navkar/Predictions/README.md

   - Experiencing happiness will become easier.
   - Music era re-starts like the 1960-70s.

+> The purpose of human life is to serve, and to show compassion and the will to help others. - Albert Schweitzer

 #### 2027 - 2028 (Panopticon era :eyes:)

 * Demonetization of **Gold**.
 Gold ceases to be a precious metal.